Can I be required to wear a mask while at work?

 - How will the student’s individual needs be met to support the student’s LRE?

 - If a parent or guardian has opted to receive all instruction online, how will the IEP reflect the student’s unique educational needs?

 - If the family declines the IEP team’s proposed LRE, did the IEP team discuss alternative options?
 Does the district have documentation reflecting the refusal, including prior written notice and any other documentation?

 What are the requirements of Specially Designed Instruction (SDI) for the 2020-2021 school year?

-- How the SDI will be provided, whether in-person, a blended learning curriculum, or completely remote?
+- How the specially designed instruction will be provided, be it in-person, in a blended learning curriculum or completely online?